-Interestingly, the camera has darkened the grass at the front, creating a realistic shade of the building on the ground while maintaining details of the main building as well as the one in the background.
+Interestingly, the camera has darkened the grass at the front, creating a realistic shade of the building on the ground while maintaining details of the main building and the one in the background.

 The following image has also been taken in the same low-light condition:

-One of the biggest weaknesses of Huawei P30 Pro’s camera is that it tends to scatter the light at night, resulting in overexposure that covers up things like neon signs, street lamps, etc. This is where AI HDR+ mode comes in to save the day.
+One of Huawei P30 Pro’s camera’s biggest weaknesses is that it tends to scatter the light at night, resulting in overexposure that covers up things like neon signs, street lamps, etc. This is where AI HDR+ mode comes in to save the day.

-The P30 Pro’s AI HDR+ mode not just bring back the original colors of the subject in focus but also controls the light to bring out the details accurately.
+The P30 Pro’s AI HDR+ mode brings back the original colors of the subject in focus and controls the light to bring out the details accurately.
 It successfully brightens the dark areas to provide more balanced exposures in the photograph.

 As you can see below, the auto mode has smoothened the image, giving a warmer tone to the entryway, whereas, in AI HDR+ mode, you can see the lamps and the realistic colors of the bricks.

-Below, you can see how the neon sign which reads “Haveli” and the surrounding walls have been overexposed in the auto mode, but in HDR mode, you can read the sign as well as there is a good balance between the red color and the dark surroundings.
+Below, you can see how the neon sign that reads “Haveli” and the surrounding walls have been overexposed in the auto mode, but in HDR mode, you can read the sign, and there is a good balance between the red color and the dark surroundings.

-Huawei P30 Pro comes with a new periscope lens, which makes it possible to take 5x optical zoom, 10x hybrid zoom, and much-hyped 50x digital zoom.
-The digital zoom in the device takes the focal length to the equivalent of 16mm-1343mm and thus can capture what is quite far away from the photographer.
+Huawei P30 Pro comes with a new periscope lens, making it possible to take 5x optical zoom, 10x hybrid zoom, and much-hyped 50x digital zoom.
+The digital zoom in the device takes the focal length to the equivalent of 16mm-1343mm and can thus capture what is quite far from the photographer.

-While we admire the optical and hybrid zoom of Huawei P30 Pro, we had to struggle with the 50x digital zoom at night.
+While we admire the optical and hybrid zoom of Huawei P30 Pro, we struggled with the 50x digital zoom at night.
 Here’s a picture of Minar-e-Pakistan shot in auto mode.

-Just like the other images shot in auto mode, the camera has maintained the details of the subject in question.
+Like the other images shot in auto mode, the camera has maintained the subject’s details in question.
 Now here’s what happens when we use the 5x optical zoom while standing at the same place.

-With the 5x optical zoom, you can see Huawei P30 Pro has captured the outlines of the Minar, even details that can’t be noticed by the naked eye.
+With the 5x optical zoom, you can see Huawei P30 Pro has captured the Minar outlines, even details that the naked eye can’t notice.